Parent Council Summary

 Welcome to the Parent Council area within our website.

 If there are any issues that you would like to contact us about please email us at; firstname.lastname@example.org or to view our latest updates follow us on Facebook via the Fraserburgh Academy page.

-Our next meeting will be held at 6.30pm on Monday 11th November 2019 in the staff lounge at the academy.
+Our next meeting will be held virtually by Skype at 6.30pm on Monday 16th November 2020.

-Parent Council Ordinary Meeting Dates for 2019/2020 are as undernoted.
+Parent Council Ordinary Meeting Dates for 2020/2021 are as undernoted.
 Our meetings are open to all parents and carers involved with Fraserburgh Academy.
 They are very informal and relaxed, everyone is always welcome to come along and share their views, or simply listen in.
 They will always take place at 6.30pm on a Monday evening.
-Currently they take place in the conference room in the staff room upstairs.
-This venue will change after renovations to school take place.
+Currently they take place virtually via Skype.

 The current office bearers are as follows;